LilianaOSullivan/ilo/docs/docs/Features.md

 # Features

-Ilo provides the following features
+Ilo provides the following features.

 ## Security First

 Ilo was designed as a security-first platform, using modern algorithms (Such as Argon2id for hashing) and putting user privacy first.
-The platform was created as an inspiration for an end-to-end encrypted platform as users increasingly rely on platforms to be able to communicate.
+The platform was created as an inspiration for an end-to-end encrypted platform as users increasingly rely on platforms to communicate.

 ## Standards-based